-What story pitches are most likely to get published in BizEd?
+What types of articles are most likely to get published in BizEd?

-1. Pieces that detail a program, approach, or initiative at your school that could serve as a model for other schools facing similar challenges.
-Articles must offer useful information to readers, not just celebrate something distinctive about your school.
-Good examples of stories that strike that balance successfully are "Game On" and "Building B-Schools," which both appeared in the November/December 2012 issue accessible through BizEd's archives.
+1. Those that detail a program, approach, or initiative at a school that could serve as a model for other schools facing similar challenges.
+Articles must offer useful information and guidance to readers at other business schools, not just celebrate a business school and its programs.

-2. Articles written by deans, faculty, or thought leaders about trends in business or business education that could have a widespread impact on the industry.
+2. Those written by deans, faculty, or thought leaders about trends in business or business education that could have a widespread impact on the industry.

 What kinds of story pitches won’t get published?